 The best way to go about it is to use templates.
 However, every company works slightly differently and has different products.
-That’s why it’s best to use existing templates and documentation formatting examples to custom format your own technical documentation.
+That’s why it’s best to use existing templates and documentation formatting examples to custom format your technical documentation.

-In this article, we’ll go over technical documentation formatting best practices and some documentation formatting examples and tips you can use.
+This article will go over technical documentation formatting best practices and some documentation formatting examples and tips you can use.

 Let’s dive right in.

 Technical Documentation Formatting Best Practices

 Depending on who is writing the technical documentation, the best practices for documentation may be slightly different.
 That’s because a subject matter expert will talk about the product as they usually do.
 However, someone who’s trained to translate complex concepts will be able to convert complicated information into easy-to-understand documentation.

 In any case, following a 5-step process is usually the best way to go about writing technical documentation, regardless of the format.

 - Step One – The technical writer starts working on doing the necessary research on the subject matter to develop a documentation plan.
 The plan usually includes goals, style guides, topic outlines, existing resources, tools, management software, and deliverables.

 - Step Two – The technical writer decides on the documentation structure and design, including the on-page design and document flow.
 You can use templates for this part, and based on the template, you can create a simple navigation structure.